sijiawang0221/Sparse-Representation-and-Face-Recognition/README.md

-# Face Recognition at Low Feature Dimensions
+# Sparse Representation and Face Recognition